spereverde/web2020/readme.md

 In the `src` folder the contents are organized as follows:

-- `/bootstrap` contains 3 main entry-point SCSS files:
+- `/scss` contains 3 main entry-point SCSS files:
-  - `_custom.scss` is used to customize the Bootstrap theme by overwriting defaults found in `bootstrap/scss/_variables.scss`.
+  - `_base.scss` is used to customize the Bootstrap theme by overwriting defaults found in `bootstrap/scss/_variables.scss`.
+  - `_components.scss` groups all component-specific styles for KUL components.
   - `fonts.scss` loads all the fonts required by KU Leuven websites
-  - `main.scss` is used to add custom style rules that require more than changing a Bootstrap variable
+  - `all.scss` is used to add custom style rules that require more than changing a Bootstrap variable
 - `/js` contains different entry-points for Webpack output bundles
 - `/static` houses all static content, like logo's, images, and webfonts
 - All other directories in `src` contain components that can be displayed in Storybook.
 They consist of:
-  - `MyComponent.stories.js` - a file containing all the stories relating to `MyComponent`
-  - `MyComponent.hbs` - _(optionally)_ a file defining a Handlebars template to render a `MyComponent`.
+  - `MyComponent.hbs` - a file defining a Handlebars template to render a `MyComponent`.
 When this file is not defined, the templates are defined inline, within `MyComponent.stories.js`.
+  - `MyComponent.js` - a JS component that parses/ passes arguments to the Handlebars template `MyComponent.hbs`
+  - `MyComponent.stories.js` - a file containing all the stories relating to `MyComponent.js`
+  - `MyComponent.scss` - _(optionally)_ component-specific style rules
 ### Adding a new component + stories

 Add a folder under `/Components` with the name of the new component and the relevant files: